micahwoods/atcweb3/content/post/five-articles-every-greenkeeper-should-read/index.md

 - Water
 - Aerify
 - Growth potential
+- Turf reads
-title: Learn the rules like a pro, so you can break them like an artist
+title: "Learn the rules like a pro, so you can break them like an artist"
 image:
   preview_only: true
 ---